42Crunch/api-security-audit-action/README.md

 ## Support

-The action is maintained by support@42crunch.com.
+The action is maintained by the 42Crunch Ecosystems team.
 If you run into an issue, or have a question not answered here, you can create a support ticket at [support.42crunch.com](https://support.42crunch.com/).

 When reporting an issue, do include:
 - The version of the GitHub action
 - Relevant logs and error messages
 - Steps to reproduce the issue